JoshCory1/AdventureChallenge/README.md

 # AdventureChallenge
+Adventure Challenge is intended solely for members of Montana Avenue Baptist church.
 AdventureChallenge is a memory based game to help kids learn bible verses and connect the text body with the chapters and verses.